 India is the world’s second-largest producer of textiles and garments and the third-largest exporter, covering apparel, home textiles, and technical textile products.
 The country holds a 4.6% share of global trade and features among the top five exporters in several categories.
-The industry contributes around 2% to India’s GDP and about 11% of manufacturing GVA as of August 2025.
+The industry contributes around 2% of India’s GDP and about 11% of manufacturing GVA (Gross Value Added) as of February 2026.
 Its role in employment is also significant, with over 45 million people engaged and about 22,000 million garments produced annually.
 By 2030, the textile industry’s share in GDP is expected to more than double, reaching close to 5%.

 India has also established a strong position in technical textiles and specialty segments.
 The sector, valued at US$ 29 billion in 2024, is projected to reach US$ 45 billion by 2026, US$ 123 billion by 2035, and US$ 309 billion by 2047, making it one of the fastest-growing areas within the industry.
 Within this, the mobiltech textiles market catering to automotive applications is expected to nearly double from US$ 2.32 billion in FY25 to US$ 4.57 billion by FY33, growing at a CAGR of 8.84%.
 India has also emerged as the second-largest manufacturer of PPE globally, with the segment expected to reach US$ 4.83 billion by 2033 at a CAGR of 10.4%.
-Another high-growth segment is sports technology textiles, projected to expand from US$ 185.3 million in 2023 to US$ 830.3 million by 2030, at a CAGR of 23.9%.
+Another high-growth segment is sports technology, with India’s sports technology market valued at US$ 501.3 million in 2025 and projected to reach US$ 1,528.5 million by 2034, growing at a CAGR of 12.79%.

 Supporting this growth, policy measures are also being rolled out to strengthen raw material productivity and competitiveness.
-The Indian Council of Agricultural Research, through the Central Institute for Cotton Research, is implementing a special cotton project under the National Food Security and Nutrition Mission across eight major states during FY24-FY26.
-With an outlay of Rs.
-6.03 crore (US$ 698,614), the initiative is aimed at promoting best practices to enhance cotton productivity, reinforcing India’s position as a reliable supplier in the global textile value chain.
+The Indian Council of Agricultural Research (ICAR)–Central Institute for Cotton Research (CICR) is implementing a special cotton project under the National Food Security and Nutrition Mission across eight major cotton-growing states, with an outlay of Rs.
+6,032.35 lakh (US$ 6.83 million) allocated for FY25–26 to promote best practices and enhance cotton productivity.

 The Indian composites market is expected to reach an estimated value of US$ 1.9 billion by 2026 with a CAGR of 16.3% from 2021 to 2026 and the Indian consumption of composite materials will touch 7,68,200 tonnes in 2027.